ruofei-wang/ion/docker/README.md

 ```
 validator-engine-console -k client -p server.pub -a localhost:$(jq .control[].port <<< cat /var/ion-work/db/config.json) -c getconfig
 ```
-If you see a JSON output, that means that the validator-engine is up.
-Now execute the **last** command with a lite-client:
+if you see a json output that means that validator-engine is up, now execute **last** command with a lite-client:
 ```
 lite-client -a localhost:$(jq .liteservers[].port <<< cat /var/ion-work/db/config.json) -p liteserver.pub -c last
 ```
-If you see the following output:
+if you see the following output:
 ```
 conn ready
 failed query: [Error : 652 : adnl query timeout]